Life on the Fringe - 8: A Handful of Welsh Heroes - Galahad, Gilfaethwy, Gofannon, Goibniu and Goleudydd

 Whereas it is not mentioned whether the Grail us ever seen on earth again, it is mentioned in the 'Morte d'Arthur' that no knight since Galahad has been deemed capable of attaining the 'Sangreal' (the Grail).

 The Arthurian quest for the Grail, all-consuming saga of the search for purity made by the knights of the Round Table in which only one will find release.
-Follow young Galahad's labours
+Follow young Galahad's labours, the setbacks, the temptations.
+Only one knight will find success - Stephen R Lawhead's Pendragon Cycle moves on as mysteriously as before

 A touch of Gallic grandeur